Slanted Attic Recording Studio: Complete Soundproof Guide

 Most studios use mass-loaded vinyl, acoustic panels, or soft foam rubber to add mass to the walls.
 Still, you can use acoustic blankets, curtains, quilts, insulation, or carpeting to reduce vibrations and isolate the area, trapping soundwaves in your studio.

 Since rooms with slanted walls add extra resonance to your sound, using mass to insulate the area is crucial if you want a high-quality recording.
-That way, the additional mass will convert your soundwaves into heat, preventing them from bouncing back and forth in your studio, creating hums and echoes.
+That way, the additional mass will convert your soundwaves into heatOpens in a new tab., preventing them from bouncing back and forth in your studio, creating hums and echoes.

 Still, applying materials to a slanted ceiling requires some particular techniques.